 It’s not every hydrangea that changes color.
 The color of some Bigleaf hydrangeas (H. macrophylla)—especially Mophead and Lacecap types—and H. serrata cultivars change color based on the soil pH.

 Acidic soils with a pH of less than 5.5 produce blue flowers; soils with a pH higher than 5.5 produce pink flowers.
 White flowers are not affected by pH.

 The colors of the flowers are affected by the aluminum ions in the soil.

-Before cutting your Hydrangea bring a bucket of water into the garden with you.
+Before you begin cutting your hydrangea, be sure you bring a bucket of water into the garden with you.

-Cut the stem on the Hydrangea bloom as long as possible, and then immediately place the stem into your bucket of water and cut the stem to your desired length once it is submerged in the water.
-Make sure you cut it at a 45 degree angle.
+Keep the stem of your chosen bloom as long as possible, and then immediately place it into your bucket of water after your first cut.
+Next, cut the stem underwater to your desired length.
+Be sure to cut the stem at a 45-degree angle for increased water flow.

-When you bring your cut Hydrangea blooms indoors, boil up some water and fill your vase/ bucket.
-Cut about 5cm from your hydrangea stem and immediately place the stem in boiling water and leave them there.
-Sounds crazy right?
-It works!
+When you bring your cuts indoors, boil up enough water to fill your vase/ bucket.
+Cut about 5 centimeters from the stem and immediately place it in boiling water.
+Sounds crazy, right?
+We thought so too, but it works!

-The Boiling water treatment can also be used to revive wilting heads after a day or so and the Hydrangea heads can look as fresh as the day they were cut from your garden.
+The ‘boiling water treatment’ can also be used to revive wilting heads after a day or so, and the hydrangea heads should spruce right back up, looking as fresh as the day they were harvested from your garden.